From gender to empathy: what can evolutionary psychology tell us?

 Evolutionary psychology is also blamed for our poor diet.
 According to many observers, we are attracted to high-fat and high-sugar foods because they were dense sources of calories as we evolved as nomads at a time when food was in variable supply.
 But as such foods are now ubiquitous, there is no need to feast to protect ourselves from times of famine.
 Our hard-wired appetites are considered inappropriate and unhealthy today.

-But despite evolutionary psychology’s growth in popularity, the field of psychology has never been so polarised, with both sides of the EP argument throwing up politically and morally charged claims supposedly based on empirical evidence.
+The field of psychology has never been so polarised, with both sides of the argument around evolutionary psychology throwing up politically and morally charged claims supposedly based on empirical evidence.
 Ultimately, does the field of evolutionary psychology hold any relevance today?
 Should we reject an evolutionary perspective simply because it throws up some uncomfortable conclusions?
-And is it really possible to explain modern psychology through evolution when culture and language appear to be changing at an unprecedented rate?
+Is it really possible to explain modern psychology through evolution when culture and language appear to be changing at an unprecedented rate?